ryandward/strand/README.md

 Some applications still have real data.
 Genomics pipelines, regulatory databases, financial dashboards, scientific visualization.
 Hundreds of thousands of records that a human needs to query, scan, and filter.
 You can't paginate your way out of that.
 The data is the data and someone has to look at it.

 The browser has had the right low-level primitives for years: `SharedArrayBuffer` (threads sharing the same block of memory), `Atomics` (coordination without locks), Web Workers (background threads).
-But nobody wired them together into something you could actually use.
+People have used them, too.
+There's a [ring buffer library](https://github.com/padenot/ringbuf.js) for streaming audio samples between threads.
+There are shared-memory data structures for concurrent access to maps and arrays.
+The O'Reilly book on multithreaded JavaScript describes the pattern in a chapter called "Streaming Data with Ring Buffers."
+But nobody built the actual thing: a typed, schema-aware record streaming pipeline with backpressure, cancellation, variable-length field support, and a zero-allocation cursor, packaged as something you can `npm install` and use to get data from a Worker onto a screen.
+The primitives were there.
+The plumbing wasn't.
 I spent 15 years thinking about this problem, then sat down and built it in 10 days once I realized nobody else was going to.

 Strand lets a background thread write records directly into shared memory while your main thread reads them in place.
 No copying.
 No serialization.
 No object-per-record allocation.
 Records appear the instant they're committed.
 If the reader falls behind, the writer pauses automatically.
 If you need to cancel and restart, one call does it. **1,874× fewer memory allocations** than the object-per-record approach.